 An electronic messaging system and method with reduced traceability.
 Message content and an identifier of a recipient are associated with an electronic message at a sending user device.
 The message content is associated via a first display and the identifier of a recipient is associated via a second display.
 The first and second displays are not displayed at the same time.
-The identifier of the recipient is not displayed at the same time as a media component of the message content via the first display.
+The identifier of the recipient is part of header information for the electronic message and the header information is not displayed at the same time as a media component of the message content via the first display.
+Transmission of recipient identifier and message content including a media component occurs separately from the sending user device.
 Methods, systems, and computer readable media with separation of the display of media component and recipient identifier in various implementations may provide for reduced traceability of an electronic message.

-39 Claims, 10 Drawing Sheets
+33 Claims, 10 Drawing Sheets